Saffron in the kitchen: traditional dishes with saffron

-Saffron is also present in the Spanish dishes Fabado Asturiana (typical bean soup from Asturias) and Pot Gallego (hearty soup from Galicia).
-Albondigas al azafran, meatballs with saffron from La Mancha are delicious as tapas with a drink, as is the Tortilla Espanola de azafran, a potato omelette with saffron.
-And the Sopa de cebolla con azafran, an unusually tasty onion soup with saffron, almonds and sherry, or the Montadito de centolla con azafran, a crab sandwich with saffron.
-The Mojo picron Canario, a traditional spicy garlic sauce from the Canary Islands is often used with potatoes and the Mejillones al azafran, mussels with saffron are a classic of Spanish cuisine, as is the Arroz con azafran (rice pudding with saffron).
-Not forgetting the Gazpachos Manchegos, a casserole with rabbit and saffron from La Mancha and the Zarzuela de pescado, a typical Spanish fish dish with saffron.
-The Spanish Teruel is famed for its crÃ¨me brulÃ©e with saffron.
-Chimichurri de azafran, a sauce and marinade with saffron is popular in Argentine and Uruguay cuisine.
-(Secrets of Saffron, the vagabond life of the world’s most seductive spice, Pat Willard, p108).
-In Northern Italy and Switzerland people put saffron in risotto.
-You can also add saffron to a cake; itâ€™s delicious in a lime or lemon cake or the Cornish Saffron Cake, first made by Mrs Lena Thomas in 1971.
-Saffron is unmistakably present in India: in rice, saffron noodles, desserts and ice creams.
-Saffron is also used in Ayurveda medicine and for religious rituals.
-In Saudi Arabia the genuine Arabian coffee is made with saffron and cardamom.
+Saffron is also used in Spanish dishes, Fabado Asturiana (traditional bean soup from Asturia) and Pot Gallego (meal soup from Galicia).
+Albondigas al azafran, meatballs with saffron from La Mancha, are wonderful tapas with a drink, as is Tortilla Espanola de azafran, a potato omelette with saffron.
+And the Sopa de cebolla con azafran, a particularly tasty onion soup with saffron, almonds and sherry or the Montadito de centolla con azafran, a roll with crabs and saffron.
+The Mojo picron Canario, a spicy leek sauce from Canarian cuisine, is often eaten with potatoes and the mejillones al azafran, mussels with saffron, are a classic in Spanish cuisine, as is the arroz con azafran (rice porridge with saffron).
+There is also the Gazpachos Manchegos, a casserole with rabbit and saffron from La Mancha and the Zarzuela de pescado, a traditional Spanish fish pan with saffron.
+In Teruel, Spain, the crème brulée with saffron is famous.

 Fiesta de la rosa del azafrán